greghorne/TFD/README.md

 Notes/Comments:

+* The webapp was written to minimize necessary files to execute and it not setup to run as/on a server.
+Everything is executed client-side and CDN's were used.

 * I do not have information on how/when the json file is updated on the server.
 The webpage is polling the server every minute and is displaying the latest incident as a flashing icon and all other prior incidents onto the map.
 It seems like a given json file from the server has incidents up to 24 hours prior.

 * I have added code for using IndexedDB that is currently keeping all incidents and is updated when a new json files is retrieved.
 Currrently the DB is not being used for any purpose.
 Maybe an additional feature later when I think of something.
 JsStore might be a good library to use for interacting with IndexedDB.